Introduction to R: Session 01

 weather[1:2, c("daily_mean_temperature_C", "precipitation_sum_mm")]

-9.7 Functions on dataframes
+weather[1:2, c("day", "precipitation_sum_mm")]9.7 Functions on dataframes

-: Dimension of the dataframe (number of rows and columns)- The first
+summary: Summary of each of the variables in the dataframestr: overview of the structure of the dataframedim: Dimension of the dataframe (number of rows and columns)- The first

-are extracted withtail (d, n = N)
+Nlines of a dataframedfare extracted withtail (d, n = N).

 10 Functions for character strings